opendedup/data-discovery-agent/terraform/README.md

 ```

 ⚠️ **Warning**: This will delete:
+- Cloud Composer environment
-- GKE cluster and all workloads
+- GKE cluster and all workloads (if enabled)
 - GCS buckets (if `force_destroy = true`)
 - Service accounts
 - All data in buckets